This post has been updated. It was originally published on May 17, 2017.

 If we could speed up Earth’s rotation by one mile per hour, the sea level around the equator would rise by a few inches as water migrates there from the poles.
 “It might take a few years to notice it,” says Witold Fraczek, an analyst at ESRI, a company that makes geographic information system (GIS) software.

 What might be much more noticeable is that some of our satellites would be off-track.
-Geostationary satellites orbit our planet at a speed that matches the Earth’s rotation, so that they can stay positioned over the same spot all the time.
+Satellites set to geosynchronous orbit fly around our planet at a speed that matches the Earth’s rotation, so that they can stay positioned over the same spot all the time.
 If the planet speeds up by 1 mph, then the satellites will no longer in their proper positions, meaning satellite communications, television broadcasting, and military and intelligence operations could be interrupted, at least temporarily.
 Some satellites carry fuel and may be able to adjust their positions and speeds accordingly, but others might have to be replaced, and that’s expensive.

 “These could disturb the life and comfort of some people,” says Fraczek, “but should not be catastrophic to anybody.”

 Things would get more catastrophic the faster we spin.

 Centrifugal force from the Earth’s spin is constantly trying to fling you off the planet, sort of like a kid on the edge of a fast merry-go-round.
 For now, gravity is stronger and it keeps you grounded.
 But if Earth were to spin faster, the centrifugal force would get a boost, says NASA astronomer Sten Odenwald.